 Some, Any, Much, Many: Mastering Quantifiers for the TOEIC®

-The Two Main Groups of Quantifiers
+The Two Major Families of Quantifiers

-The basic rule can be summarized in one sentence: some quantifiers only work with countable nouns (those you can count), while others only work with uncountable nouns (those you cannot count).
+The basic rule can be summarized in one sentence: some quantifiers work only with countable nouns (those you can count), while others work only with uncountable nouns (those you cannot count).

 Countable vs. Uncountable: The TOEIC® Reflex

-• information (never "informations")
+- information (never "informations")

-• equipment (never "equipments")
+- equipment (never "equipments")

-• furniture (never "furnitures")
+- furniture (never "furnitures")

-• advice (never "advices")
+- advice (never "advices")

-• research (never "researches")
+- research (never "researches")

-What we often see among our candidates: the error stems from words that we naturally use in the plural in our native language but which remain singular in English.
+What we often see among our candidates: the error stems from words we naturally use in the plural in our native language but which remain singular in English.

 Summary Table by Noun Type

-Common Traps in Part 5
+Classic Traps in Part 5

 The "Many vs Much" Trap